-The Fulbright Teaching Excellence and Achievement Program (TEA) is a six-week exchange program at a U.S. university for secondary school teachers who teach English, English as a Foreign Language (EFL), math, science, and social studies, including special education teachers of those subjects.
+The Fulbright Teaching Excellence and Achievement (TEA) program is a six-week exchange program at a U.S. university for secondary school teachers who teach English, English as a Foreign Language (EFL), math, science, and social studies, including special education teachers of those subjects.

-The 2023 call for applications in Guatemala is open
+The 2024 call for applications in Guatemala is open

-from January 5, 2022, to March 5, 2022
+from January 5, 2023, to April 14, 2023

-About the program
+About the Fulbright TEA program

-The program consists of general academic seminars focused on new teaching methodologies, student-centered learning, content-based instruction, lesson planning, and instructional technology training for teachers.
+The Fulbright TEA program consists of general academic seminars focused on new teaching methodologies, student-centered learning, content-based instruction, lesson planning, and instructional technology training for teachers.
 Intensive English language instruction will be offered to those teachers in need of additional practice.
 The program also includes a practicum of a minimum of 40 hours with a U.S. partner teacher in a secondary school near the host university, to actively engage participants in the U.S. classroom environment.
 Cultural enrichment, mentoring, and support is provided to participants throughout the program.
-TEA provides participants with practical resources they can use in their teaching as well as skills to train trainers.
+The Fulbright TEA program provides participants with practical resources they can use in their teaching as well as skills to train trainers.

-Who can apply?
+Who should apply?

 Note: Secondary-level teachers include both middle and high school teachers who work with students approximately 12 to 18 years of age.
 Teachers responsible for teaching additional grade levels must teach middle or high school students more than 50 percent (50%) of their work time to be eligible.